SettleMint

 Open the asset designer

-If you use DALP navigation to leave the /asset-designer wizard after manually choosing an asset class, selecting a template, entering an asset name or symbol, choosing a compliance template, or setting initial permissions, DALP asks you to confirm before discarding the wizard state.
-After a successful deployment, confirmed in-app leave, or sign-out, the saved wizard state is cleared.
+If you navigate away from /asset-designer after making any progress (choosing an asset class, selecting a template, entering a name or symbol, picking a compliance template, or setting permissions), the platform asks you to confirm before discarding the wizard state.
+A successful deployment, an in-app leave you confirm, or sign-out clears the saved state.

 Asset designer button in sidebar